 Manfred educated himself to a high level in Canada learning Latin and Greek, but the only work he could find initially was as a coil winder in a munitions factor in Aylesbury.
 He then got a job as an editor for the publisher Faber and Faber and they moved to London where my mother was born in 1947.
 His next job was in Cambridge working for the Royal Commission for Historical Monuments, working with Nikolaus Pevsner who is a famous art historian.
 Their job was investigating historical buildings to decide which should have preservation orders.
 Manfred Bräude is named as a contributor in some of Nickolaus' publications.

-Manfred remained a classics lecturer at Cambridge university until his retirement.
+Manfred remained a classics lecturer at St Catherine's college until his retirement.
 He frequently won the student vote for best lecturer in the classics faculty and he claimed to have never given the same lecture twice.

 |Taken during the celebration of their golden wedding anniversary.
 Already ill with cancer, this was just a few months before Oma died at the age of 75.
 Opa lived for four more years, but was utterly miserable without her.|